Hello, I'm Gabrielle McGrath.

 Welcome to RedPeg Eco Studio.

-My focus for a long time was large constructed steel sculpture - Which I exhibited regionally and nationally for about 10 years after graduating from The National Art School (ESTC) in Sydney.
+My passion and focus for a long time was steel construction based sculpture - which I exhibited regionally and nationally for about 10 years after graduating from The National Art School (ESTC) in Sydney.

 My work is made with a sculptors eye, hand and thought process and therefor aesthetically are more of an artwork, constructed in the same fashion as a much larger piece.

-Its not uncommon for people to stand outside my shopfront studio and watch while I bang and tap and hammer away, forging the material into shape.
+Passerbys are drawn into my shopfront studio with the sound of hammering and the sight of my torch flame forging the metal into shape.
 It can sometimes get very noisy.
-Far removed from the glitzy brightly lit showroom of most modern jewellery shops.
+Far removed from the glitzy, brightly lit showrooms of most modern jewellery shops.

 I love working with metal (sterling silver and gold) and I embrace the use of ethically sourced materials.

 I’m dedicated to creating art with minimal environmental impact.
 I re-cycle, up-cycle and salvage.
 Natural alternatives to chemicals are implemented in the cleaning, polishing and oxidizing processes.
-All of the metals used are recycled from commercial and industrial enterprises, that I purchase from a dedicated Australian supplier.
+Any metals I buy are recycled from commercial and industrial enterprises, purchased from a dedicated Australian supplier.
+There is no waste generated as all scrap goes back in the melt pot, effectively creating a closed loop within the studio.

-I also give new life to old jewellery and enjoy melting down old broken and worn out pieces to create something new and wearable again.
+I love giving new life to old jewellery.
+Melting down old broken and worn out pieces to create something new and wearable again.

-I live and work on the far south coast of NSW and have a small open studio and shop where I sell direct to the public.
+I live and work on the far south coast of NSW, Yuin Country, and have a small open studio and shop where I sell direct to the public.

 I welcome commissions and love making custom specific works.

-Please refer to my Instagram page for all my latest creations aswell as process and progress pics.
+Please refer to my Instagram page for all my latest creations as well as process and progress pics and videos.

-RedPeg offers wearers a conscious choice to support a sustainable art practice.
+RedPeg offers wearers a conscious choice to support a small sustainable art practice.

 Welcome to RedPeg Eco Studio.

-My focus for a long time was large constructed steel sculpture - Which I exhibited regionally and nationally for about 10 years after graduating from The National Art School (ESTC) in Sydney.
+My passion and focus for a long time was steel construction based sculpture - which I exhibited regionally and nationally for about 10 years after graduating from The National Art School (ESTC) in Sydney.

 My work is made with a sculptors eye, hand and thought process and therefor aesthetically are more of an artwork, constructed in the same fashion as a much larger piece.

-Its not uncommon for people to stand outside my shopfront studio and watch while I bang and tap and hammer away, forging the material into shape.
+Passerbys are drawn into my shopfront studio with the sound of hammering and the sight of my torch flame forging the metal into shape.
 It can sometimes get very noisy.
-Far removed from the glitzy brightly lit showroom of most modern jewellery shops.
+Far removed from the glitzy, brightly lit showrooms of most modern jewellery shops.

 I love working with metal (sterling silver and gold) and I embrace the use of ethically sourced materials.

 I’m dedicated to creating art with minimal environmental impact.
 I re-cycle, up-cycle and salvage.
 Natural alternatives to chemicals are implemented in the cleaning, polishing and oxidizing processes.
-All of the metals used are recycled from commercial and industrial enterprises, that I purchase from a dedicated Australian supplier.
+Any metals I buy are recycled from commercial and industrial enterprises, purchased from a dedicated Australian supplier.
+There is no waste generated as all scrap goes back in the melt pot, effectively creating a closed loop within the studio.

-I also give new life to old jewellery and enjoy melting down old broken and worn out pieces to create something new and wearable again.
+I love giving new life to old jewellery.
+Melting down old broken and worn out pieces to create something new and wearable again.

-I live and work on the far south coast of NSW and have a small open studio and shop where I sell direct to the public.
+I live and work on the far south coast of NSW, Yuin Country, and have a small open studio and shop where I sell direct to the public.

 I welcome commissions and love making custom specific works.

-Please refer to my Instagram page for all my latest creations aswell as process and progress pics.
+Please refer to my Instagram page for all my latest creations as well as process and progress pics and videos.

-RedPeg offers wearers a conscious choice to support a sustainable art practice.
+RedPeg offers wearers a conscious choice to support a small sustainable art practice.